 Southern Spain is home to an unfair share of beautiful towns and cities.
 Below, we’ve picked a handful of unforgettable destinations that should be on every traveller’s bucket list, from the enchanting capital of Seville to undiscovered gems such as Estepona and Cádiz.

-Described by the poet and Hispanophile Laurie Lee as “probably the most beautiful and haunting of all Spanish cities”, Granada spills out from in between the lush Darro valley at the bottom of the Sierra Nevada mountains.
-Even when compared to the other destinations mentioned here, its charms are unforgettable: walk down the Carrera del Darro or through the old Arabic quarter of Albaicin and you’ll see and feel why.
+Described by the poet and Hispanophile Laurie Lee as “probably the most beautiful and haunting of all Spanish cities,” Granada spills out from in between the lush Darro Valley at the bottom of the Sierra Nevada mountains.
+Even when compared to the other destinations mentioned here, its charms are unforgettable: walk down the Carrera del Darro or through the old Arabic quarter of Albaicín and you’ll see and feel why.
 Its star monument is the mighty Alhambra fortress.

-From Jerez, it’s just half an hour’s drive to another of Andalusia’s often-overlooked destinations.
+From Jerez, it’s just half an hour’s drive to another of Andalusia’s often overlooked destinations.
 Packed onto a rectangular outcrop of land looking out to the Atlantic, Cádiz has a bohemian, scruffy charm all of its own.
 Its locals are known throughout Spain for their acerbic, witty sense of humour: to see why, visit during February, when the city holds its famous carnival.
 Groups of entertainers called chirigotas roam the streets, performing satirical sketches as they go.

-One of the hottest cities in Europe (summer temperatures exceed 40 degrees celcius), Córdoba is home to the stunning Mezquita-Catedral.
-A vast 10th century mosque with a 16th century Renaissance nave built right on top of it, no single structure speaks so eloquently of the two cultures that have shaped southern Spain.
+One of the hottest cities in Europe (summer temperatures exceed 40C/104F), Córdoba is home to the stunning Mezquita-Catedral.
+A vast 10th-century mosque with a 16th-century Renaissance nave built right on top of it, no other single structure speaks so eloquently of the two cultures that have shaped southern Spain.
 Córdoba is best visited in May, when the gorgeous old town comes alive with the Feria de los Patios (and when the temperatures aren’t too punishing).

 Although located on the Costa del Sol – a fabulous stretch of coast that has seen many Spanish villages overtaken by mass tourism – Estepona has lost none of its authentically Andalusian flavour.
-Its multi-coloured houses, prettily adorned with bright flowers, bring Córdoba to mind; and its spacious beach, Playa Rada, is often less crowded than those in nearby Nerja, a much more popular tourist destination.
+Its multi-coloured houses, prettily adorned with bright flowers, bring Córdoba to mind; and its spacious beach, Playa de la Rada, is often less crowded than those in nearby Nerja, a much more popular tourist destination.
 Plaza de las Flores is the old town’s most enchanting space.